Reviewing Cboe Global Markets (CBOE) and The Competition

 |2.41

-Cboe Global Markets presently has a consensus target price of $99.00, indicating a potential upside of 8.13%.
-As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 3.68%.
-Given Cboe Global Markets’ higher probable upside, analysts clearly believe Cboe Global Markets is more favorable than its rivals.
+Cboe Global Markets presently has a consensus price target of $99.00, suggesting a potential upside of 7.93%.
+As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 4.03%.
+Given Cboe Global Markets’ higher possible upside, equities analysts plainly believe Cboe Global Markets is more favorable than its peers.

 |Cboe Global Markets